Robbie Baldwin: Thunderbolts

-The Thunderbolts fight Baldwin's former New Warriors teammate and best friend Nova, who had recently returned to Earth.
-After the fight, Baldwin urges Nova to register with the Initiative.
-Seeing Baldwin in this state prompts Nova to return to space.

 Ultimately, Baldwin deserts the Thunderbolts, although they pursue him.
 Baldwin eludes them, and with Wolverine's help, he travels to Latveria to retrieve Nitro to stand trial for mass murder.
-During this adventure, Baldwin steals the ill-gotten fortune of Mendel Stromm, Norman's former employee and rival, after stealing information Osborn obtained on Stromm illegally via Osborn's position with the Thunderbolts.
+During this adventure, Baldwin steals the fortune of Mendel Stromm, Norman Osborn's former employee and rival.
 Baldwin confronts Doctor Doom as part of his quest.
 Doom eventually concedes the fight and relinquishes Nitro after realizing that defeating Baldwin would force him to tap into Latveria's secret nuclear power plants, potentially revealing their existence to the outside world.
-After secretly donating Stromm's fortune to charity for the rebuilding of Stamford, Baldwin arranges for a new Penance suit (with the same appearance but fewer spikes than the previous one) built after locking Nitro in the previous one.
-Nitro is imprisoned, but Robbie remains in the suit and returns to the Thunderbolts.
+After secretly donating Stromm's fortune to charity for the rebuilding of Stamford, Baldwin traps Nitro in his Penance suit and arranges to receive a new suit with fewer spikes.

-During the Secret Invasion, the Thunderbolts are sent to protect Washington from the Skrulls.
-Shortly after, Moonstone drugs Penance and, in the capacity as a psychiatrist, declares Penance needs to be permanently committed to the nearest corrupt maximum security hospital found.

 Avengers Initiative

-Penance, brainwashed and heavily drugged, is persuaded by Norman Osborn to join his new Initiative, at Camp H.A.M.M.E.R., and has psychotherapy sessions with Trauma, the camp therapist, having been ordered by Osborn to keep Penance in his mentally fragile state.
+Penance, brainwashed and heavily drugged, is persuaded by Norman Osborn to join his new Initiative, at Camp H.A.M.M.E.R., and has psychotherapy sessions with Trauma.
 Through Trauma's "pet therapy" method, Penance is unknowingly reunited with his cat Niels.
 When the Avengers Resistance, consisting of many of Penance's New Warriors teammates, come to Camp H.A.M.M.E.R. seeking to release a captured teammate, Taskmaster orders Penance to attack them.
 Their fight is interrupted by Nightmare having taken over the body of his son Trauma.
 Nightmare forces Penance to remember the Stamford incident, causing him to pass out in mental anguish.
 Tigra revives him, using her powers of empathy to help him see Trauma's predicament.
 With this knowledge, Penance is able to talk Trauma into freeing himself from his father's control.
-Penance then helps the Avengers Resistance escape Osborn's forces by rupturing a gas main.
-He refuses Vance's offer to join their team, not wanting his old friends to see how much he had changed.
+Penance helps the Avengers Resistance escape Osborn's forces by rupturing a gas main.
+Vance Astrovik (Justice) offers for Penance to rejoin their team, but he refuses, not wanting his old friends to see how much he had changed.

-Penance turns against Camp H.A.M.M.E.R. and helps the Avengers Resistance fight the Hood and those that are with Hood.
-During the battle, he finally reveals his identity to his other ex-New Warriors teammates.